gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 ## Setup

-###Quick start
+### Quick start

-"This guide assumes that you have a Gatsby project set up.
-If you need to set up a project, head to the [Quick Start guide](/docs), then come back."
+This guide assumes that you have a Gatsby project set up.
+If you need to set up a project, head to the [Quick Start guide](/docs), then come back.

-###gatsby-config.js
+### gatsby-config.js

 Essentially the Gatsby home base.
 The two things defined here initially (in the starter) are `siteMetadata` and `plugins` you can add to enable new functionalities on your site.